BDC Hamburger Icon

 What is business debt?

-Debt is a necessary part of most business journeys.
+Debt isn’t uncommon — it’s often necessary for growth.
 Businesses use debt to improve cash flow, pay suppliers, run payroll and more.
-Taking loans or seeking financing can be part of a business growth mindset
+Taking loans or seeking financing can be part of a business growth mindset.
+However, business owners must understand debt, healthy loan practices and the difference between financing that can result in explosive growth and financing that can devastate your business.

 Editor’s note: Looking for a small business loan?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.

 • Consumer debt: Consumer debt is money an individual owes for personal, familial or household purposes.
 This type of debt includes car loans, credit cards, mortgages and student loans.
-Because you accrue this debt for personal reasons and not for your company, this type is considered to be consumer debt.
+This debt is accrued for personal reasons.

 Did You Know?Did you know

-A business owner’s goals are at the heart of good and bad debt.
-Taking on debt can be positive when accomplishing goals, spurring your company forward or providing the necessary fuel to build your business.
+Taking on debt can be positive when accomplishing business goals, spurring your company forward or providing the necessary fuel to build your business.
+However, amassing debt without a plan can be costly — in more ways than one.

 Examples of good business debt